TripleG58/Freshservice-Extension/README.md

 Moves sidebar to the left when viewing individual tickets

-Injects On/Off toggle switch into DOM (currently nonfunctional)
+Injects On/Off toggle switch into DOM (now functional)

+Moves required fields to top of ticket properties

+Displays Requester Info in unused whitespace at top